wirt-ee/wirt-ee.github.io/docs/logbook/ceph-nautilus-to-pacific/index.md

 ## The gap after this entry

 The notes between this hop and [Reef to Squid](../ceph-reef-to-squid/index.md) are thin: pacific→quincy exists as reference links, quincy→reef as a test-cloud exercise with a HEALTH_OK at the end.
-What the production estate did in those years is [the quincy-era material](../ceph-scar-tissue/index.md) — autoscaler fights, pg-per-osd tuning — recorded as scars, not as runs.
+What the production environment did in those years is [the quincy-era material](../ceph-incidents/index.md) — autoscaler fights, pg-per-osd tuning — recorded as incidents, not as runs.
 The trail resumes in force at Reef.

 ---

-*Part of the estate's Ceph arc: [jewel to luminous](../ceph-jewel-to-luminous/index.md), [luminous to mimic](../ceph-luminous-to-mimic/index.md), [mimic to nautilus](../ceph-mimic-to-nautilus/index.md), the [EC disaster](../ceph-ec-data-loss/index.md) between the hops, [the scars](../ceph-scar-tissue/index.md), and [Reef to Squid](../ceph-reef-to-squid/index.md).
+*Part of the environment's Ceph arc: [jewel to luminous](../ceph-jewel-to-luminous/index.md), [luminous to mimic](../ceph-luminous-to-mimic/index.md), [mimic to nautilus](../ceph-mimic-to-nautilus/index.md), the [EC disaster](../ceph-ec-data-loss/index.md) between the hops, [the incident log](../ceph-incidents/index.md), and [Reef to Squid](../ceph-reef-to-squid/index.md).
 If your cluster must cross releases without cephadm — [info@wirt.ee](mailto:info@wirt.ee).*